matteolavaggi/ml-brevo-for-elementor-pro/readme.txt

 **Does this also work with Brevo?**

-Yes, Sendinblue has changed it name and branding to Brevo.
+Yes, brevo has changed it name and branding to Brevo.
 The integration will still work.

 == Changelog ==